Pietro Righini

 Pietro Righini (2 August 1683 - 20 December 1742) was an Italian architect and scenic designer.
 Born in Parma, he was active as a scenic designer with both the Teatro Regio di Torino and the Teatro di San Carlo.
 He painted the scenes to Bajazet and the Nino Drammi by Francesco Gambarini in 1719-1720.
 Among his pupils is Vincenzo Dal Rè.
+Several of his scenes were popularized as engravings by German artist Martin Engelbrecht.